moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 # NonSteamLaunchers
-Installs the latest GE-Proton and Installs Non Steam Launchers under 1 Proton prefix folder in your compatdata folder path called NonSteamLaunchers.
-No files are left in your Downloads they are deleted after installation.
+Installs the latest GE-Proton and Installs Non Steam Launchers under 1 Proton prefix folder in your compatdata folder path called "NonSteamLaunchers".

+No files are left in your "Downloads" they are deleted after installation.

 Currently Only Installs... 👀

-  ~Battle.net
+  ~Battle.net ✔️

-  ~Epic Games
+  ~Epic Games ✔️

-  ~Gog
+  ~Gog ✔️

-  ~Origin (only working way)
+  ~Origin (only working way) ✔️

-  ~Ubisoft
+  ~Ubisoft ✔️